 - Overseas applications from China, India, Pakistan, Vietnam and the Philippines (SDS): Overall IELTS score of 6.5 with no band less than 6.0 issued in past 24 months

 Students can also satisfy the English language proficiency requirement by successfully completing the ESL/EAP program offered at Alpha College of Business and Technology.
-Please visit the ESL/EAP Program information page for further information.
-For a complete list of the English proficiency tests we accept and SLC partnered ESL Pathway programs please visit St. Lawrence's proof of proficiency list.
+For a complete list of the English proficiency tests, we accept and SLC partnered ESL Pathway programs please visit St. Lawrence College's proof of English proficiency list.

 Alpha College of Business & Technology

 The Supply Chain Management program content prepares students for employment in a variety of roles in this growing industry.
 Graduates will find challenging employment as materials managers, retail and wholesale buyers, purchasing managers, strategic sourcing analysts, and supervisors in materials handling among other opportunities.
 Visit the Canadian Supply Chain Sector Council for further details.

 Click here to message Recruitment.